...

 You’ve heard of recycled fabric, but what about recycled fiberglass?

-RPVB leather is made from glass-fiber fabric produced by crushing waste glass and reweaving it, then coated with recyclable polyurethane from BASF.
+RPVB leather7 is made from glass-fiber fabric8 produced by crushing waste glass and reweaving it, then coated with recyclable polyurethane9 from BASF.

 rpvb leather from recycled glass